midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 All scenarios should be submitted directly to the [data-processed/](./) folder.
 Data in this directory should be added to the repository through a pull request so that automatic data validation checks are run.

-Automated validation checks may not take place during the first round of submissions, depending on our development progress.
-We ask that teams please review the formatting requirements and submit compliant files.
+Automated data validation will check format and consistency in model projections and metadata files.

 ## Example